PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-10 04:41:41
+Last updated: 2024-04-10 04:42:14
-Random Quote: Dead people are notoriously bad at returning calls. - Wednesday Addams
+Random Quote: Every night can't be legendary.
+If all nights are legendary, no nights are legendary! - Ted Mosby